Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Ablations

 \subsection{Full Layer Skip Ablations}

-We investigate the impact of skipping the global attention in the style of~\cref{fig:layer-drop} in the main text on several other tasks.
-The results, shown in~\cref{fig:sup:layer-drop}, indicate a strong sensitivity of the model to perturbations in the middle layers, regardless of the task.
+We further investigate the impact of skipping global attention layers in the style of~\cref{fig:layer-drop} in the main text.
+Results for VGGT are shown in~\cref{fig:sup:layer-drop-vggt}, and for MapAnything in~\cref{fig:sup:layer-drop-ma}.
+We do omit $\pi^3$ because it behaves very similar to VGGT.

+For VGGT, the experiments indicate a strong sensitivity of the model to perturbations in the middle layers, regardless of the task.
+On Co3Dv2, for example, removing just four (out of 24) global attention layers in the middle of the aggregator reduces VGGT's task performance from state-of-the-art levels to zero AUC@30.
+Removing four of the first or last global attention layers, in contrast, retains most of the task performance on ScanNet, ETH3D, and NRGBD.
+On Co3Dv2, we observe a moderate performance drop when removing layers towards the model output, but a much smaller drop when removing layers early in the aggregator.

+In contrast to VGGT, MapAnything shows much more robust performance when we remove layers in the middle of the aggregator, and task performance seems to rely much more on the last few global attention layers.
+Removing the first nine (out of twelve) global attention layers retains the same task performance as removing the last layer.
+We hypothesize that this behaviour stems from the MapAnything's architecture, which uses the image patch tokens to predict camera poses instead of special camera tokens like VGGT.

+For both models, the performance drops due to layer skipping are much more severe than the drop that we observe when applying our block-sparse attention scheme.